hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 object.
 IBM Connections Customizer provides a very simple implementation of an ACL which can control which tenant organizations are allowed to load include files from your repos.
-All you need to do is to provide an acl.ids file at the root of your project and populate it with the IBM Connections Cloud ids of the tenant organizations to whom you wish to grant access.
+All you need to do is to provide an `acl.ids` file at the root of your project and populate it with the IBM Connections Cloud ids of the tenant organizations to whom you wish to grant access.

-### Listing 10 Sample Access Control List
+### Listing 8 Sample Access Control List
 ```
 60050207
 22716730